 Kevin Kearney

-Kevin is the Deputy Editor for WhistleOut North America.
-As a writer and journalist, his pieces on tech, education, and culture have appeared in Stereogum, InsideHook, The Millions, and elsewhere.
-When he’s not researching the U.S. and Canadian telecom markets, he enjoys reading, running, and playing music.
+Kevin is an experienced journalist and writer whose musings on tech, education, and culture have appeared in Stereogum, InsideHook, The Millions, and elsewhere.
+As Deputy Editor for WhistleOut, he offers unique expertise on the inner workings of the mobile industry, and has a particular passion for emerging efficiencies within smartphone apps.
+When he’s not researching the telecom market, he enjoys reading, running, and playing music.

 Find Better Phones and Plans